 - Projects that do not correspond to disaster-related impacts;

-Eligible state or local governments are allocated funds through a Congressional appropriation, but must also submit a variety of forms and documents to obtain access to these funds from HUD.
-From the date of the Federal Register Notice - which details all the program rules, regulations and guidelines - state or local governments have up to 120 days to compile the following deliverables:
+Eligible state or local governments are allocated funds through a Congressional appropriation, but must also submit a variety of forms and documents to obtain access to these funds from the U.S. Department of Housing and Urban Development.
+From the date of the Federal Register Notice – which details all the program rules, regulations and guidelines – state or local governments have up to 120 days to compile the following deliverables: